Maze Runner: The Scorch Trials: Plot

 While evading the Cranks, Brenda is bitten and infected.
 The two eventually reunite with the group and Jorge, who beats Marcus, a Right Arm rebel secretly working for WCKD, into revealing the Right Arm's location.
 The group presses on and eventually reaches a roadblock, where snipers ambush them.
 However, two rebels, Harriet and Sonya, recognize Aris from their maze and prompt them to stand down.
 The Gladers, along with Brenda, Jorge, and Aris, are escorted to the Right Arm's mountain outpost, where other Immunes have taken refuge.
 Vince, the Right Arm's leader, threatens to shoot Brenda after seeing her bite but is stopped by Mary Cooper, a former WCKD scientist.
-Mary reveals that Thomas, having grown disillusioned with WCKD, acted as their informant and had been aiding the Right Arm in dismantling WCKD's major operations.
+Mary reveals that Thomas, having grown disillusioned with WCKD, served as their informant and aided the Right Arm in dismantling WCKD's major operations.

-Mary temporarily halts Brenda's infection using an enzyme and explains that the enzyme must be harvested from an Immune rather than synthetically produced.
+Mary temporarily halts Brenda's infection with an enzyme and explains that the enzyme must be harvested from an Immune rather than synthesized.
 She reveals that disagreements with Paige over the cure's production led to her departure from WCKD.
 Teresa, still trusting WCKD's intentions, secretly transmits the camp's location to WCKD forces, who launch an attack.

 The soldiers quickly overpower the rebels and round up the survivors before Paige and Janson, with the exception of Thomas, Jorge, and Brenda.
-Teresa reveals having recovered her memories in Janson's facility and now supports WCKD's goals.
-Janson shoots and kills Mary, and WCKD captures a number of Immunes, including Minho, Aris, and Sonya, before Jorge causes a distraction that allows Thomas to activate a bomb to scatter WCKD's forces and allow the Right Arm to drive them off.
+Teresa reveals she has recovered her memories at Janson's facility and now supports WCKD's goals.
+Janson shoots and kills Mary, and WCKD captures several Immunes, including Minho, Aris, and Sonya, before Jorge creates a distraction that allows Thomas to detonate a bomb, scattering WCKD's forces and allowing the Right Arm to drive them off.
 With only a handful of survivors remaining, Thomas resolves to take the fight to WCKD, kill Paige, and rescue the captured Immunes.